 That policy shift was swiftly reproduced at other stores, including Kroger, CVS, Walgreens and Wegmans.
 But CEOs from those retailers didn’t sign this new letter either.

 Ohio-based supermarket chain Kroger, which has nearly 2,800 stores nationwide, said it is “proud to be part of the growing chorus of business leaders and other Americans who are publicly calling for concrete and common sense reforms.”

-CVS and Wegmans did not respond to an NBC request for comment.
-NBC News also reached out to the rest of America’s top 10 retailers for comment on whether they were asked to sign the letter and if so, why they chose not to.
-Most did not respond either.
-Walgreens and Home Depot said they weren’t aware of the letter and hadn’t been asked to sign it.
+CVS, Walgreens and Wegmans did not immediately respond to an NBC request for comment.
+NBC News also reached out to America’s top 10 retailers for comment on whether they were asked to sign the letter and if so, why they chose not to.
+Walmart was the only company to respond.

 While several major PR and advertising companies signed Thursday’s letter, such as Edelman, Publicis, and WPP, many of the businesses they represent and advise did not.